 Cloud’s new buddies run off, and I think it’s clear that Square expected players to take a moment to react to their monumental new graphical and control changes because something incredibly stupid happens right off the bat if you don’t.
 When you finally move Cloud to follow his buddies, two more bad guys run in via the route the others just took (presumably through some unseen side path between rooms) and they find and attack Cloud.
 Of course, if you have played a 3D RPG, you quickly work out how to walk and also that there’s a run button.
 This means that, if you’re like me, you follow your buddies so fast that the guards run past your allies to get at you.
 “Oh excuse me, Mr. Terrorist.”
 “Yes, pardon us, sir.”

 Despite the shift in graphics and overworld controls, once you get in battle, you’ll find that FFVII uses an ATB system not so far removed from the SNES Final Fantasies.
 Magic works differently, but seeing as that isn’t very readily available at this stage, I won’t talk about it until later.
 I will talk about one of FFVII’s big features, however: the famous Limit Break system, an evolution of the Desperation Attack system from FFVI that – if you’ll recall – appeared so rarely that Kyle and I never encountered it during our playthrough.
-Suffice to say, the base idea from FFVI needed more than a little tune-up.
+Suffice to say, the base idea from FFVI needed more than a little tune-up, and here it is in the sequel!
 In FFVII, your Limit bar sits on the GUI next to the ATB and fills up whenever you attack or take a hit.
 Once full, your Attack command is functionally replaced by the Limit Break command, at which point you can select from any Limit Breaks currently unlocked by your character.
-Cloud’s opening Limit Break is Braver, an overhead swing.
+Cloud’s opening Limit Break is Braver, a jump followed by an overhead swing.

 Another thing I should probably mention early on is that FFVII famously discarded the old Final Fantasy battle music’s opening sting.
 Most later games would follow its lead by producing entirely unique battle themes, although the signature Final Fantasy victory theme remains.